Childminders can be a good option for parents looking for homely childcare and a flexible approach to suit their working hours. Here are the details…

 How are childminders regulated?

-Childminders in England must be registered with Ofsted; in Scotland with the Care Inspectorate; and in Wales with the Care and Social Services Inspectorate Wales (CSSIW).
+Childminders in England must be registered with Ofsted or an Ofsted-registered Childminder Agency; in Scotland with the Care Inspectorate; and in Wales with the Care and Social Services Inspectorate Wales (CSSIW).
 To qualify, they must complete a first aid course and a local authority-approved childminder training course.

 How much do childminders charge?